Bitcoin

 Are you curious about Bitcoin and keen to get started with it in NZ?
 You're in luck!
 Bitcoin is a digital currency that is not controlled by banks or governments, and it operates in a decentralized manner.

-Described as the ‘most disruptive financial technology of the last 100 years’, Bitcoin is quickly evolving the way we view money and our sovereignty over our own financial destiny.
-Enjoy our guide and welcome to the future of decentralised universal currency.
+Described as the ‘ most disruptive financial technology of the last 100 years’ , Bitcoin is quickly evolving the way we view money and sovereignty over our own financial destiny.
+Enjoy our guide and welcome to the future of decentralized universal currency.

 What is Bitcoin in NZ?

-Bitcoin is a groundbreaking decentralised digital payment system that allows individuals to transfer value directly to one another without the need for a central authority or bank.
+is a groundbreaking decentralized digital payment system that allows individuals to transfer value directly to one another without the need for a central authority or bank.

-Bitcoin is free to use, accessible to anyone with an internet connection and device, and has no comprehension of international borders; acting as the universal internet currency.
+Bitcoin is free to use, accessible to anyone with via the internet, and has no comprehension of international borders; acting as the universal internet currency.

 History of Bitcoin